Pythagora-io/gpt-pilot/README.md

 Here are a couple of example apps GPT Pilot created by itself:

 ### Real-time chat app
+- 💬 Prompt: `A simple chat app with real time communication`
 - ▶️ [video of the app creation process](https://youtu.be/bUj9DbMRYhA)
 - 💻️ [Github repo](https://github.com/Pythagora-io/gpt-pilot-chat-app-demo)